aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/documentproperties/_index.md

 | [`clear_built_in_properties`](/slides/python-net/aspose.slides/documentproperties/clear_built_in_properties/#) | Clears and sets default values for all builtIn properties. |
 | [`clone`](/slides/python-net/aspose.slides/documentproperties/clone/#) | Clones current object |
 | [`clone_t`](/slides/python-net/aspose.slides/documentproperties/clone_t/#) | Clones current object |

-### Examples

-The following example shows how to access built-in Properties of PowerPoint Presentation.

-            The following example shows how to modify built-in Properties of PowerPoint Presentation.

 ### See Also